-The impact of uniformly warming the SSTs on the baroclinicity can be quantified via the maximum (dry) Eady growth rate, σ , which is given by where f is the Coriolis parameter, N is the Brunt-Väisälä frequency and u is the zonal wind component.
+220 The maximum (dry) Eady growth rate, σ , is a measure of baroclinic instability which is given by where f is the Coriolis parameter, N is the Brunt-Väisälä frequency and u is the zonal wind component.
 In the CNTL simulation (Fig. 3a) the Eady growth rate has maximum values of 0.75 day-1 in the mid-latitude mid-to-upper troposphere.
-A secondary maximum is evident in the stratosphere, however, this most likely has little significance for the growth of extratropical cyclones.
-The response of the Eady growth rate to warming includes an increase just above the dynamical tropopause and a decrease co-located with the secondary maximum in the stratosphere.
-With the mid-troposphere, the Eady growth rate 255 decreases slightly with warming, for example, at 700 hPa the maximum value decreases from 0.54 day^{-1} in CNTL to 0.50 day^{-1} in SST4.
-Close to the surface, at 900 hPa, the maximum value of the Eady Growth rate also experiences a small decrease with warming, from 0.92 day^{-1} to 0.89 day^{-1} .
-The most notable impact of warming on the Eady growth rate at 900 hPa is a poleward shift of 5.4 degrees in the position of the maximum.
-Equatorward of 45°N the 900-hPa Eady growth rate decreases with warming whereas poleward of 45°N it increases.
+A secondary maximum is evident in the stratosphere, however, this has little significance for the growth of extra-tropical cyclones.
+The response of the Eady growth rate to warming is a small decrease (5-10%) in the mid-latitude troposphere, an increase just above the dynamical tropopause and a decrease co-located with the secondary maximum in the stratosphere.
 Figures 3b and c show the vertical shear of the zonal wind and the Brunt-Väisälä frequency respectively.
-There is little change in the vertical wind shear with warming in the mid-tropophere, which via thermal wind balance is consistent with the lack of any large changes to the horizontal temperature gradient in the troposphere (Fig. 1a).
-Near the surface, there is a dipole pattern showing that the maximum in wind shear moves polewards.
-This is consistent with the poleward shift of the eddy-driven jet and also explains the poleward shift in the 900-hPa Eady growth rates.
-The Brunt-Väisälä frequency increases
+There is little change in the vertical wind shear with warming in the tropophere, which via thermal wind balance is consistent with the lack of any change to the horizontal temperature gradient in the troposphere (Fig. 1a).
+In contrast, the Brunt-Väisälä frequency increases in the static stability.

-265 eddy-driven jet and also explains the poleward shift in the 900-hPa Eady growth rates.
-The Brunt-Väisälä frequency increases in the troposphere which indicates that the decrease in the Eady growth rates at 700 hPa, and, at lower latitudes, higher up in the troposphere, is due primarily to changes in the static stability.
 Near the tropopause the decrease in the stability associated with an increase in the tropopause height increases the Eady growth rate.
 In contrast, the decrease in the secondary maximum in the stratosphere is due to changes in the vertical wind shear.

-270 5 Cyclone Statistics
+5 Cyclone Statistics